The young Australian alongside two other IS members. Photo: TwitterNew UK laws would ban airlines from taking Britons to join Islamic State

 Two months after his disappearance, Jake contacted his family to let them know that he was in Iraq training for a “martyrdom mission” with a suicide vest.
 Later that month, however, he called again to say he was “too scared to do it and he prefers being a soldier”.
 He proposed to travel to Syria.

-Fairfax Media has confirmed with sources in Turkey that about that time, Jake, using his full Islamic name and his family’s surname, was documented crossing into Syria via the Jaraybus or Tal Aybad crossing.
+Fairfax Media has confirmed with sources in Turkey that at around that time, Jake, using his full Islamic name and his family’s surname, was documented crossing into Syria via the Jarabulus or Tal Abyad crossings.
 The sources also identified him by photographs.

 ASWJ is based in Auburn, Sydney, and is associated with the Hume Islamic Youth Centre in Melbourne.
 It streams lectures via the social media site.

-Jake’s profile picture includes a quote from Islamic philosopher Ibn Taymiyyah: “What can my enemies do to me?
+Jake’s profile picture includes a quote from the 13th-century Islamic theologian Ibn Taymiyyah: “What can my enemies do to me?
 My paradise is in my heart, it is with me wherever I go.
 To imprison me is to provide me with seclusion.
 To send me into exile is to send me away in the Path of Allah.
 And to kill me is to make me a martyr”.